elgleidson/observability-demo/README.md

 # Simple Observability Demo

+For this simple demo we'll use the following technologies/tools:
+- Spring Boot WebFlux.
+- Micrometer with Open Telemetry (OTLP).
+- Zipkin for traces.
+- Prometheus for metrics.

 This is just a simple observability demo.
 There are 2 services A and B, as shown in the diagram below:

 ```mermaid